bandit145/windows-domain-inabox/README.md

 # windows-domain-inabox
-Just a vagrant config that spins up a windows domain
+This is a Vagrant project that spins up a small windows domain (two DCs and two member servers)

+## Requirements:

+Vagrant
+VirtualBox

+##Run:

+`vagrant up`